 Occupational science has much to offer rehabilitation science and provides interventions that help people living with physical disabilities to engage more fully in life.
 Master clinicians with nationally recognized expertise in a variety of areas of practice including delivery of occupation-centered treatment, Neuro-Developmental Treatment™ (NDT), technology, ergonomics, dysphagia, and hand therapy teach the physical disabilities electives.
 Laboratory experiences are held in a state-of-the-art facility that includes a complete kitchen, dining room, bedroom and bathroom area with an array of adaptive equipment and environmental modifications.
 For those students particularly interested in rehabilitation science, electives in motor learning, biomedical engineering and universal design can be taken in other schools at USC.

 USC has one of the premier programs for developing innovative interventions in gerontological occupational therapy.
 Known for the USC Well Elderly Studies funded by the National Institutes of Health, our research has paved the way in showing that preventive occupational therapy slows decline and improves health in the elderly.
 If you want to customize your course of study to emphasize productive aging, you may wish to take Chan Division-based electives such as Lifestyle Redesign® along with coursework in the USC Davis School of Gerontology, or participate in directed research as part of our Well Elderly Studies investigative team.
 If your interests are technological or environment-focused, you may wish to take coursework in urban design at the USC Price School of Public Policy or in universal design at the USC School of Architecture.

-Discover how a Master of Arts degree in Occupational Therapy from USC can support your personal and professional goals by contacting Erin McIntyre, Assistant Director of Admissions.
+Discover how a Master of Arts degree in Occupational Therapy from USC can support your personal and professional goals by contacting Liz Carley, Director of Admissions.